SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 heat or cold attacks, as these come and go too quickly for the Special Ability to provide protection.

+### Flight (6) ###

 The character can ﬂy, either by nature or by virtue of having wings.
 The character's ﬂying rate equals his base Move times 2 times the number of ranks.
 The ﬂying/0-G skill is required to maneuver.

-Extra Body Part (0)
+### Extra Body Part (0) ###

-The character has an extra
-limb or organ.
+The character has an extra limb or organ.
 If external, these may be secondary arms or legs, a tail, or some more exotic bodily addition, such as ﬁns, tentacles, or antennae.
 If internal, the parts are organs such as extra eyes, hearts, or mysterious glands.
 Unless specified by a Disadvantage or Limitation, the extra parts are included in the hero's body tastefully.
-Additionally, except in cases where the character has an
-Enhancement or another Special
-Ability that uses this one (for example, Extra Body Part: Tail and Natural Hand-to-Hand
-Weapon: Tail), the extra part is nonfunctional.
-A character may have only one rank in this Special
-Ability, but she may have multiple versions to represent multiple additional organs or limbs.
+Additionally, except in cases where the character has an Enhancement or another Special Ability that uses this one (for example, Extra Body Part: Tail and Natural Hand-to-Hand Weapon: Tail), the extra part is nonfunctional.
+A character may have only one rank in this Special Ability, but she may have multiple versions to represent multiple additional organs or limbs.

-Extra Sense (1)
+### Extra Sense (1) ###

-The character can detect
-something that a normal Human cannot, such as changes in pressure, seismic activity, radiation ﬂuctuations, and so on.
-She gains a
-+1D to her search rolls in attempting to detect the speciﬁc energy or environmental change and +1D to her investigation rolls in ﬁguring out source or other relevant information.
+The character can detect something that a normal Human cannot, such as changes in pressure, seismic activity, radiation ﬂuctuations, and so on.
+She gains a +1D to her search rolls in attempting to detect the speciﬁc energy or environmental change and +1D to her investigation rolls in ﬁguring out source or other relevant information.
 The gamemaster may also allow a +1 skill total bonus to other activities that would beneﬁt from whatever the extra sense can detect.
 All modiﬁers are per rank in this Special Ability.

-Fast Reactions (3)
+### Fast Reactions (3) ###

 The character gains +1D per rank to his Perception when determining initiative, and, for up to three times during the adventure, he may receive one additional action for one round.

-Fear (2)
+### Fear (2) ###

 The character can provoke fear in those who can see or hear him.
 He gains a +1 per rank to all intimidation totals and combat defense difficulties against those so affected.
 The willpower or Knowledge difﬁculty to resist a Fear attack is 15.

-Glider Wings (3)
+### Glider Wings (3) ###

 The character can ﬂy by drifting with air currents, provided there is sufficient wind.
 The gamemaster decides how much wind there is available and how fast it moves the glider.
 Characters with this Special Ability need the ﬂying/0-G skill to control their passage.
 A character may not have this ability more than once.

-Hardiness (1)
+### Hardiness (1) ###

 The character can take damage better than normal.
 She add 1 per rank to her damage resistance total against any type